Explore this course:

 Department

 Our world-leading research shapes our teaching, so you're always challenged and up to date.
-Our interdisciplinary approach brings sociologists, social policy analysts and social workers together under one roof.
+Our interdisciplinary approach brings sociologists, social policy analysts, digital media scholars and social workers together under one roof.

-Our staff are experts in their field and work with organisations in the UK and worldwide, bringing fresh perspectives to your studies.
+Your tutors are experts in their fields and work with organisations in the UK and worldwide, bringing fresh perspectives to your studies.
 They'll give you the advice and support you need to excel in your subject.
-There are around 130 places available on our courses.

 Department staff also play key roles in the Faculty of Social Science's Digital Society Network (DSN), an active group of researchers working on all aspects of digital-society relations.
 The DSN hosts events and activities to stimulate and support research in this area.